ethereum/ERCs/ERCS/erc-X.md

 The majority of the cost comes from verifying that the provided factors are indeed prime with the Miller-Rabin primality test.

 Since the number of factors in this [test](../assets/eip-X/test/bounty-contracts/prime-factoring-bounty/cost-of-solving-primes.test.ts) is greater than the expected number of factors of any integer, this may serve as an initial estimate of the cost to verify the solutions for randomly generated integers.
 Therefore, since the total cost is less than
-`MINIMUM_GAS_PAYOUT` gas, a bounty covering at least `MINIMUM_GAS_PAYOUT` should be funded to the contract.
+`ESTIMATED_GAS_TO_SOLVE` gas, a bounty covering at least `ESTIMATED_GAS_TO_SOLVE` should be funded to the contract.
 Note, this minimum viable incentive in terms of ETH is a moving target, as a function of the current Ethereum gas market.
 To help ensure incentive compatability of this bounty contract, the bounty funded should be at least many multiples over the current gas prices.

 ## Test Cases